Bernard Foley: International career

-2013–present
+2013–2022

 In July 2013, Michael Cheika, the former New South Wales Waratahs coach, announced that he would send a 34-man New South Wales Barbarians squad to Argentina to take on the Pumas in a two-match series, with Foley being named in the squad.
 On 3 August 2013, the Barbarians lost 29–27 in La Plata, Buenos Aires to Argentina.
 Foley kicked one penalty goal in the seventy-seventh minute.

 Foley made his debut on 5 October 2013 against Argentina in the final match of the 2013 Rugby Championship.
 Foley come off the bench in the 65th minute replacing Quade Cooper.
 He played less than fifteen minutes before scoring his first international try in a seven-try victory in Rosario, Argentina under head coach Ewen McKenzie.

 Foley's first start as a fly-half for Australia was on 7 June 2014 against France during the France tour of Australia at Suncorp Stadium, Brisbane.
 Foley started all three games at fly-half and scored a total of thirty-two points (ten conversions, four penalty goals).